Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Results

+The results presented in Fig.~\ref{fig:profiles_coupled} and Fig.~\ref{fig:profiles_uncoupled} indicate that the mean vertical temperature profile, $\langle\theta\rangle_x$, is captured with great accuracy by large truncations of the system even at high $\R$ numbers.
+In contrast, the largest errors occur for the convective heat flux, $\sqrt{Ra}\langle v^\prime\theta^\prime\rangle_x$, where the ROM profiles tend to be wavy.

+Figures~\ref{fig:profiles_coupled} and \ref{fig:profiles_uncoupled} also allow for a direct comparison between the coupled and uncoupled ROM approaches.
+At low $\R$ numbers both approaches provide similar results.
+As the Rayleigh number increases, coupled ROMs exhibit better agreement with DNS profiles, particularly for the convective heat flux and the normal Reynolds stresses.
+While coupled models show more pronounced oscillations around the DNS solution, they capture the overall profile shapes more accurately than uncoupled ROMs.

-To the authors' best knowledge, this is the first validation of ROM results in terms of mean vertical profiles for RB convection.
-These results indicate that both coupled and uncoupled ROMs are able to capture the mean vertical profiles of temperature and heat flux at low $\R$ numbers.
-The agreement between DNS and ROMs observed here is consistent with the results of~\cite{cavalieri2022reduced} for a 3D Couette flow.
+Both coupled and uncoupled ROMs quantitatively reproduce the mean vertical profiles of temperature and heat flux at low Rayleigh numbers.
+As expected, as the $\R$ number increases, a larger number of modes is required for qualitative agreement, but the main trends remain reasonably captured even with substantial system truncations.
+Coupled ROMs are found to maintain better agreement with DNS as the Rayleigh number increases.
+The agreement between DNS and ROMs observed here is consistent with the results of~\citet{cavalieri2022reduced} for three-dimensional Couette flow.